Florida’s Most Historic Home

 Tripadvisor has named the Stetson Mansion, the top rated landmark attraction in all of Florida.
 Florida's First Luxury Estate, is the largest, grandest, and most historic home ever built in Florida before the 20th century.
 This Gilded Age estate is not a museum or a home frozen in time, although it predates all other grand mansion museums in Florida.
 This is still a private estate.
 The home of Florida’s first snow bird and famous hat baron was hidden and lost for 100 years.
 It has recently been rescued, restored and updated in a timeless fashion.
-Guided Past and Present tours are offered of the mansion on a limited schedule two or three different days each week, Tues-Sat, from February until Sept 7th.
-“Christmas Spectacular!” tours are offered 3-5 times daily Nov 15th-Jan 15th.
+Guided Past and Present tours are offered of the mansion frequently in the winter but on a limited schedule in the summer so click here for our tour schedule.
+History tours are offered until Sept 14th.
+Then the the mansion shuts down to decorate for what USA Today’ calls the best Holiday Home Tour in Florida and 10Best in the entire country!!
+The outstandingly lavish adult “Christmas Spectacular!” tours are offered 3-5 times daily Nov 15th-Jan 15th.

 Built in 1886 for famed hat maker and philanthropist John B. Stetson, this winter retreat is Florida’s only richly detailed mansion actually built in the “Gilded Age” which ended in 1899.
 The eclectic and unusual “High Victorian” architectural design not only had the most advanced technology of its day, it also includes a variety of complicated interior carvings, 16 patterns of the nation's most rare and intricate parquet wood floors and 10,000 panes of original leaded glass windows.
 Even if the house was empty, the details are captivating.

-What makes this house so rare and interesting isn’t the rich decor but how comfortable you feel when you are here.
+What makes this house so rare and interesting isn’t just the outstanding the rich decor but how comfortable you feel when you are here.
+Maybe because it is an owner occupied home.
+It is managed, cared for and protected by two owners who found and preserved with great care Florida’s most unknown and forgotten historic architectural gem.
+That care shows up in every visit here.
+There are no state subsidies and no bureaucrats who get in the way of your pleasure.
 Unlike any other historic mansion on display you can sit on our furniture and witness how an old private residence can have all the desired modern conveniences instead of being torn down.
 You can see for yourself that it is possible to seamlessly blend the ages without being obvious and keep the best qualities of the home’s original character.
-This home has been renewed as if the original wealthy family still owned it: protecting every original opulent detail, saving some family heirlooms, upgrading living conditions with new bathrooms and kitchens and discarding out dating pot bellied stoves no one knows how to use and uncomfortable old furnishings no longer fashionable.
+This home has been renewed as if the original wealthy Stetson family still owned it: They would have been protecting every original opulent detail, saving some family heirlooms, upgrading living conditions with new bathrooms and kitchens and discarding out dating pot bellied stoves no one knows how to use and giving good will uncomfortable old furnishings no longer fashionable.

 John B. Stetson was 50 years ahead of his time setting the world’s most advanced industrial employee compensation and good treatment standards.
 His passion for innovation and quality was evident in the mansion - once the most technologically advanced, opulent and exciting address in Florida.
 Having Thomas Edison as a personal friend helped.
 Edison enabled the electric power infrastructure installation, making the DeLand residence of Florida’s First Snow Bird one of the original homes in the world designed and built with electricity in addition to radiator steam heat, an electronic call bell system and pressurized indoor plumbing that rose to the third floor-all unheard of in Florida.